 The Outsiders Arts Club is a quarterly event in London for people who want to know more about art and who would like to buy some great, affordable pieces from emerging artists.

-On the walls will be over 50 paintings and drawings from around 20 excellent up-and-coming artists, and they will all cost between £200 and £450.
-You will be able to buy them on the night.
-In fact, we hope that we will end the evening with bare walls.
+On the walls will be over 50 paintings and drawings from around 20 excellent up-and-coming artists, and they will cost between £200 and £500.
+Crucially, they will all available to buy on the night.

 Why?